Kenyon College professor nixes play on illegal immigration as 'whiteness group' takes shape on campus

 Nevertheless, students and faculty called for the play to be withdrawn, citing insensitivity toward immigrants.

 According to the Kenyon Thrill blog, one student emailed administrators complaining that "The Good Samaritan" was "yet another narrative written about a person of color from the uninformed perspective of a white academic," and "an exercise in cultural hegemony with heavy notes of white savior complex."
-Another called it "act of violence, dehumanizing and degrading the suffering that immigrants endure in coming to this country."
+A teaching assistant called it "act of violence, dehumanizing and degrading the suffering that immigrants endure in coming to this country."

 Faculty were not immune from the hysteria.
 Spanish professor Clara Román-Odio told The Kenyon Collegian that she had identified 40 instances of ethnic insensitivity, including multiple references to the main character as "illegal," and the mistaken impression by the white characters that the Guatemalan immigrant was from Argentina.